luised94/my_config/zotero/better_notes_templates/recall_after_reading.md

 ${{
 // ===== GRAB ALL THE DATA UPFRONT =====
 const item = topItem;
+// To debug:
+// Open debug output.
+// Use Zotero.debug() to inspect values in script.

 // Basic bibliographic info
 const title = item.getField("title") || "Untitled";